Centre Democrats (Netherlands): Demise (1998–2002)

 On 18 April 2002, only a few months before Janmaat died, the party was formally dissolved.
 As a result, it did not participate in the 2002 general election, where the recently emerged Pim Fortuyn List attracted votes based on an appeal similar to that of the Centre Democrats.

+Although the Centrumdemocraten had already been disbanded, there was still a provincial party active in Gelderland that called itself Gelderse Centrumdemocraten and mainly used the same party logo and the same rhetoric as the Centrumdemocraten.The party name participated in the provincial elections of Gelderland in the 2011 and 2015, but on average only 0.07% and 0.06% of the votes respectively, far from enough for a seat.

 Ideology

 After the split from the Centre Party, the ideology of the Centre Democrats was broadly similar to that of its originator, although the Centre Party became increasingly radical in the following years.
 The Centre Democrats did not publish a party or electoral manifesto before 1989, and until then its policies were known primarily through the small-scale distribution of pamphlets, which were almost exact copies of old Centre Party pamphlets.
 Like the Centre Party, the Centre Democrats claimed to be at the centre of the political spectrum, representing a "centre-democratic ideology".
 Nevertheless, the party focused mainly on the issue of immigration, and mainstream observers considered the party's ideology to be a populist form of nationalism.